tylergibson/BoatAttack/README.md

 ### Set Up A Code-Signing Repo
 This project uses [Fastlane Match](https://codesigning.guide) to store your Apple code-signing certificates and provisioning profiles in an encrypted git repo.
 The alternative is manually storing and passing around certificate files; this makes things much easier.

+After successfully following all of these steps, you will have an encrypted git repo containing a valid code-signing certificate and provisioning profile for your game, which is what we will need to automatically code-sign your game and upload it to Apple all using GitHub Actions (in the next section).

 1. Create a new private repo on GitHub.